w4bo/2024-bf-wateringsummerschool/slides/cs-smartirrigation.md

 ... involves two actors

 - *Farmer*: provides knowledge about the field and daily feedbacks
-- *Technician*: defines the optimal status and check the system's behavior
+- *Technician*: defines the optimal status and checks the system's behavior

-... requires and IoT environment
+... and requires an IoT environment

 - *Sensors* (mandatory): provide real-time knowledge
 - *Actionable water pump*: enables the smart irrigation